mashpie/i18n-node/README.md

 	$ DEBUG=i18n:warn,i18n:error node app.js

 Combine those settings with you existing application if any of you other modules or libs also uses __debug__

+## Object notation

+In addition to the traditional, linear translation lists, i18n also supports hierarchical translation catalogs.

+To enable this feature, be sure to set `objectNotation` to `true` in your `configure()` call.

+Instead of calling `__("Hello")` you might call `__("greeting.formal")` to retrieve a formal greeting from a translation document like this one:

+    "greeting": {
+        "formal": "Hello",
+        "informal": "Hi",
+        "placeholder": {
+            "formal": "Hello %s",
+            "informal": "Hi %s"
+        }
+    }

+In the document, the translation terms, which include placeholders, are nested inside the "greeting" translation.
+They can be accessed and used in the same way, like so `__('greeting.placeholder.informal', 'Marcus')`.

+### Pluralization

+Object notation also supports pluralization.
+When making use of it, the "one" and "other" entries are used implicitly for an object in the translation document.
+For example, consider the following document:

+    "cat": {
+        "one": "Katze",
+        "other": "Katzen"
+    }

+When accessing these, you would use `__n("cat", "cat", 3)` to tell i18n to use both the singular and plural form of the "cat" entry.
+Naturally, you could also access these members explicitly with `__("cat.one")` and `__("cat.other")`.

+### Defaults

+When starting a project from scratch, your translation documents will probably be empty. i18n takes care of filling your translation documents for you.
+Whenever you use an unknown object, it is added to the translation documents.

+By default, when using object notation, the provided string literal will be inserted and returned as the default string.
+As an example, this is what the "greeting" object shown earlier would look like by default:

+    "greeting": {
+        "formal": "greeting.formal",
+        "informal": "greeting.informal"
+    }

+In case you would prefer to have a default string automatically inserted and returned, you can provide that default string by appending it to your object literal, delimited by a `:`.
+For example:

+    __("greeting.formal:Hello")
+    __("greeting.placeholder.informal:Hi %s")

 ## Changelog